X4J14/exo/README.md

 **;; Running module ;;**

-Module can be runnable as application.
+Module can be runnable as an application.

 To make module runnable requires:
 1) Run property must be defined.